WilliamVenner/steamlocate-rs/README.md

 A crate which efficiently locates any Steam application on the filesystem, and/or the Steam installation itself.

+This crate is best used when you do not want to depend on the Steamworks API for your program.
+In some cases the Steamworks API may be more appropriate to use, in which case I recommend the fantastic [steamworks](https://github.com/Thinkofname/steamworks-rs) crate.
+You don't need to be a Steamworks partner to get installation directory locations from the Steamworks API.

 **This crate supports Windows, macOS and Linux.**

 ## Using steamlocate